Practical Coding in Java

 }

-Write a unit test function and several unit tests for isPrime().
+Write a test function and several unit tests for isPrime().

 Then in your main() function, loop through the first 100 integers and print only the ones for which isPrime() returns true.